dug007/bct-workflow-aggregates-cpp/Bct.Workflow.Aggregates.CPPLib/readme_vxworks.txt

 1. cd Bct.Workflow.Aggregates.CPPLib/src; make -f makefile.vx
 	- Will create aggregates_lib.a
 2. Bct.Workflow.Aggregates.CPP.Test/test; make -f makefile.vx
-	- Will create unit_test.vxe (Firefly's unit tests, which can be run on the Optia - see "RUNNING..." below).
+	- Will create aggregates_unit_tests.vxe (Firefly's unit tests, which can be run on the Optia - see "RUNNING..." below).
 	- (Will build aggregates_lib.a and generated_code_lib.a as needed.)
 3. Bct.Workflow.Aggregates.CPP.Test/serialize_test; make -f makefile.vx
 	- Will create serialize_test.vxe (HGT's de-/serialization test tool, which can be run on the Optia - see "RUNNING..." below).